 I had the opportunity to sit down with Oneida Franco, founder of Franco Blueprint, to discuss this hot topic.
 You can find the video here.
-Oneida is experienced with working with real estate related companies and moving them from QuickBooks Desktop to QuickBooks Online.
-She has offered some reasons why business owners, including those who own real estate, should consider a move to QuickBooks online.
+Oneida is experienced working with real estate related companies and moving them from QuickBooks Desktop to QuickBooks Online.
+She has offered reasons why business owners, including those who own real estate, should consider a move to QuickBooks Online.

 High-Level Overview of the Advantages of Using QuickBooks Online

 Many advantages exist for those making the transition to QuickBooks Online, including:

 - Access anywhere and everywhere there is an internet connection since the system is cloud-based.
 This means you can log in and work or send invoices wherever you are.

 - No need to purchase upgraded versions of the product.

 - Can have 5 concurrent users in the same account.
 QuickBooks Desktop allows only one.

 - Connection to over 300 apps through the QuickBooks App Store, including TSheets, PayPal, Square, and many others.